 Brisket and Reuben is a partnership sainted by the flavour gods of succulence.
 Make haste to Deli Dakota and witness the divine union in its full and fiery glory, which comes loaded up with slow cooked brisket, BBQ sauce, chilli mayo, sauerkraut, pickles and American Cheese on thick cut malted barley bread.

 Dovetail On Overend

-As an American-style eatery, 5 Boroughs would be remiss if they skimped on anything, especially when it comes to such hallowed turf as this all-American sanga.
-Their Reuben contains a heft of corned beef, kraut and all the usual suspects betwixt the darkest, heartiest rye you could ever have the pleasure of noshing.
+As an American-style eatery, 5 Boroughs would be remiss if they skimped on anything, especially when it comes to such hallowed turf as the iconic all-American sanga.
+Their Reuben contains a heft of corned beef, Swiss cheese, kraut and all the usual suspects betwixt the darkest, heartiest rye you could ever have the pleasure of noshing.
 Pair with a Brooklyn lager, and you might as well be on a NYC stoop.

 We’ve seen amazing ryes, sauces from scratch, inventive use of cheese, and fun things with meat but Tippler’s Tap has taken it upon themselves to rep it for the kraut.
 Theirs is possibly the most kraut-heavy sandwich in Brisbane, the kraut content almost equalling the quantity of thinly sliced corned beef.
 Tippler’s also does their Reuben in miniature as a slider so you can have, like, eight.

 Straight off the Flat Grill menu at DannyBoys, their Reuben comes with hot peppered pastrami, Swiss cheese, sauerkraut and thousand island dressing, and our readers shouted this one out for its magical ability to cure a hangover.